NSchrading/intro-spacy-nlp/README.md

 python -m spacy.en.download all
 ```

 Make sure to run the above python command, this downloads the models that spaCy needs.
+For those on slow connections, beware the model is about 530MB.

 Python 3 is recommended, although Python 2 should work as long as you convert the strings to unicode objects.

 ## Running the files